-To improve the representation learning ability of the CPGAN, the discriminator must be able to learn semantic as well as structural information from the synthesized images.
-Therefore, we focus our approach on using self-supervised learning to build comprehensive representations for the CPGAN.
-In this work, we employ a segmentation based self-supervised task, with the primary goal of enabling the discriminator with enhanced learned features that ultimately empower the generator to create consistent and structurally coherent masks.
-The pseudo segmentation masks $m_{US} (I_{f} ) \in [0,1]$ are created using graph-based unsupervised segmentation algorithm [16].
-These masks obtained by the GrabCut technique acts as a good prior for the U-net based discriminator (see, Figure~\ref{sscpgan}).
-Here, the discriminator performs two important tasks, i.e., 1) classification of real/fake compositing images and 2) performing per-pixel based classification on $I_{f} \in P_{data}$ to generate segmentation masks.
+To improve the representation learning ability of the CPGAN, the discriminator must learn semantic and structural information from the synthesized images.
+Therefore, we use self-supervised learning to build comprehensive representations for the CPGAN.
+In this work, we employ a segmentation self-supervised task, to enable the discriminator with enhanced learned features that ultimately empower the generator to create consistent and structurally coherent masks.
+The pseudo segmentation masks $m_{US} (I_{f} ) \in [0,1]$ are created using a graph unsupervised segmentation algorithm.
+These masks obtained by the GrabCut technique act as a suitable prior for the U-net discriminator (see, Figure~\ref{sscpgan} (top)).
+Here, the discriminator performs two important tasks, i.e., (1) classification of real/fake compositing images; and (2) performing per-pixel classification on $I_{f} \in P_{data}$ to generate segmentation masks.
 Given the self-supervised pseudo labels, we train the discriminator for accurate pixel-level prediction.
-The introduction of self-supervisory signals empowers the discriminator by enhancing its localization ability and forces the discriminator it to learn useful semantic representations.
+Integrating self-supervisory signals empowers the discriminator by enhancing its localization ability and forces it to learn useful semantic representations.
 This mechanism enables the generator to achieve optimized results and makes the training process more stabilized.

-Formally, we define $I_{f} \in P_{data}$ as the source image containing foreground object, and $P_{data}$ denotes the set of input images.
-Given a source foreground image $I_{f}$, we create pseudo label denoted by $m_{US} (I_{f} ) \in [0,1]$, using an unsupervised segmentation algorithm.
+Formally, we define $I_{f} \in P_{data}$ as the source image containing the foreground object, and $P_{data}$ denotes the set of input images.
+Further, we create a pseudo label denoted by $m_{US} (I_{f} ) \in [0,1]$, using an unsupervised segmentation algorithm.
 Then, we define $m_{w} (I_{C} )\in [0,1]$ as the pixel-wise segmentation mask produced by the decoder of the discriminator.
-Hereafter, we optimize the overall discriminator loss function (Eq.~\ref{eq:LDprime}) by augmenting a new self-supervision based loss (Eq.~\ref{eq:LSS})
+Hereafter, we optimize the overall discriminator loss function (Eq.~\ref{eq:LDprime}) by augmenting a new self-supervision loss (Eq.~\ref{eq:LSS})